samclane/samclane.github.io/_posts/2018-7-25-Voice-Spectrum-Display.md

         self.annotation_list = []
 ```

 We initialize the plot, microphone, then matrix (in that order).
-We also keep an annotation list, which we'll use to draw
-numbers on the values of the final plot.
+We also keep an annotation list, which we'll use to draw numbers on the values of the final plot (making debugging the hardware a little easier).

 ```python
     def init_plot(self):